jiachenlei/maskdm/README.md

 ## Preface
 ### PHD application
 As the first author of the paper, I am devoted to pursuing a **PhD** in deep learning, specializing in areas such as **generative modeling, 3D reconstruction, and related fields**.
 I am driven by a strong passion for pushing the boundaries of knowledge in these domains and leveraging the power of artificial intelligence to address real-world challenges.
 I am humbly seeking available positions that align with my research interests and offer opportunities for collaboration and growth.
 Please contact me via jiachenlei@zju.edu.cn to discuss potential opportunities for research collaboration or to provide information about available positions.
-I am excited about the prospect of joining a dynamic research community and making significant contributions to the field of deep learning.
+I am excited about the prospect of joining a dynamic research community and making significant contributions to it.

 <!-- I am particularly interested in exploring doctoral programs at prestigious institutions such as MIT, Caltech, CMU, Stanford, Berkeley, and other leading research universities that have a strong focus on deep learning and cutting-edge AI research. -->
 ### Coorporation on topics related to our work